cuba-platform/imap-addon/README.md

 * Predefined events for implementing custom business logic and processing various updates.
 * User interface for configuring IMAP connection settings and events.

-Sample application, using this component can be found here: https://github.com/cuba-platform/imap-addon-demo

-# Getting Started
+See [sample application](https://github.com/cuba-platform/imap-addon-demo), using this component.

-## Installation
+# Installation
 To add the IMAP-addon to your project, the following steps should be taken:

 1. Open your application in CUBA Studio.

-2. Edit Project properties.
+2. Edit *Project properties*.

 3. Click the plus button in the *App components* section of the *Main* tab.

     ![Adding custom component1](img/adding_component1.png)

 4. Specify the coordinates of the component in the corresponding field as follows: **group:name:version**.
 Click *OK* to confirm the operation.

     ![Adding component2](img/adding_component2.png)